imCharlieB/area-card-elite/README.md

-# Home Assistant Custom Card Starter
+# HA Custom Card Starter

-This is a starter repository for creating a custom card for Home Assistant.
+This is a starter repository for creating a custom card for HA (HA).

 It uses the following technologies: